deconf/Analytics-Insights/readme.txt

 == Description ==
 This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics stats in your WordPress install.

-In addition to a set of general Google Analytics reports, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.
+In addition to a set of general Google Analytics stats, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.

 The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection using custom dimensions and events.

-= Google Analytics Real-Time =
+= Google Analytics Real-Time Stats =

 Google Analytics reports, in real-time, in your dashboard screen: